The audiologists.org Reviews Team puts in the hours. Check out how we get to our recommendations.

 • Mild to Moderate Hearing Loss

-It may be the most expensive OTC on this list, but it’s still an affordable model thanks to monthly financing options starting as low as $58 per month.
-Users often find that the quality of the Jabra Enhance is well worth the extra cost.
+It may be the most expensive OTC on this list, but it’s still an affordable model thanks to monthly financing options starting as low as $65 per month.
+Users often find that the combination of high-end tech and professional care make the Jabra Enhance is well worth the extra cost.

 Buy Now